-These two heat sinks were placed on a heater in an insulated box in order to be ensure one dimensional conduction towards heat sinks.
+These two heat sinks were placed on a heater in an insulated box in order to ensure one dimensional conduction towards heat sinks.
 Heat sinks that are located on the heater and insulation box are given in Figure 3.
 Complete test setup is given in Figure 4.
 The power of the electrical heater is arranged by a dimmer.
 The power of the electrical heater is read from wattmeter screen.
-Yet, it is also verified by calculating the power using the ampere value of the circuit using a digital multi-meter (VOM) and multiplying it with the known grid voltage which is 220 V. Temperatures were recorded by a 10 channel data-logger.
+Yet, it is also verified by calculating the power using the values of electrical current and voltage measured by a digital multimeter (VOM).
+Temperatures were recorded by a 10 channel data-logger.
 Only five thermocouples were used during experiments.
 One of them was for ambient temperature and remaining four were for the wall temperature of the heat sink.
 Four thermocouples for the wall temperature were embedded in the surface of the heat sink that was contacting to the heater.
 Their average was used during the calculations.

 Figure 5 is given as an example of the thermocouple measurements by means of the data-logger.
 The image is from the interface of the data-logger.
 As seen in the figure, temperature resolution is 0.1 Kelvin or Degrees Celsius.
 Experiments were conducted for time periods between 4000 to 8000 seconds.
-Because, it was desired to have the steady state operation conditions.
+Steady state operation conditions were achieved for these time periods.
+Steady state temperature values were used in calculations.

-The experimental setup is an improved version of a previous setup that was used in a MSc study [11].
+The experimental setup is an improved version of a previous work [11].